Cybersecurity for HIPAA Compliance

 Cybersecurity Measures for Patient Data Protection

 Digital transformation benefits healthcare providers and patients, but it does come with security risks.
-Fortunately, there are robust, reliable cybersecurity measures and tools you can take to mitigate cyber threats and protect sensitive data.
+Fortunately, there are robust, reliable cybersecurity measures and tools you can use to mitigate cyber threats and protect sensitive data.

 The HIPAA Security Rule Crosswalk to NIST Cybersecurity Framework “identifies ‘mappings’ between the Cybersecurity Framework and the HIPAA Security Rule.”
 Organizations can use this to conduct risk assessments and identify gaps and weaknesses in Technical Safeguards (Access Control, Integrity Control, Transmission Security, Audit Controls).

 The Security Rule defines access as “the ability or the means necessary to read, write, modify, or communicate data/information or otherwise use any system resource.
-(This definition applies to 'access' as used in this subpart, not as used in subpart E of this part [the HIPAA Privacy Rule]).”
+(This definition applies to “access” as used in this subpart, not as used in subpart E of this part [the HIPAA Privacy Rule]).”

 The HIPAA Transmission Security standard requires covered entities to “Implement technical security measures to guard against unauthorized access to electronic protected health information that is being transmitted over an electronic communications network.”

 Encryption is a critical tool for meeting this requirement.
 HIPAA Journal points out that “The HIPAA encryption requirements have, for some, been a source of confusion” because “the technical safeguards relating to the encryption of Protected Health Information (PHI) are defined as ‘addressable’ requirements.”
 So, what does “addressable” mean?
-“It actually means that the safeguard should be implemented.”
+Per HIPAA Journal, “It actually means that the safeguard should be implemented.”